HomeTV ShowsIn a 30-minute exclusive interview, The Duffer Brothers Discuss "Stranger Things" Season...

 MATT DUFFER: There are lots of deleted lines, but not a lot of deleted scenes.

 DUFFER MATT: Do I have permission to discuss this?
-We almost think the opposite, and Netflix eventually agreed.
+We almost thought the opposite, and Netflix eventually agreed.
 I want to make a VHS, but I’ve been bothering them about it for years.
 At the very least Season 1, I want a pan and scan version.
 All I want to do is try to scan it and pan.

 We’re going to play it out.
 Ross Duffer.